PROMDI

 The party was founded in 1997 by Lito Osmeña, a former governor of Cebu, for his 1998 presidential campaign.
 Their main ideology is devolution.

-In 2021, PROMDI formed an alliance with Manny Pacquiao's PDP–Laban wing and the People's Champ Movement (PCM), dubbed as the MP3 alliance.
+In 2021, PROMDI formed an alliance with Manny Pacquiao's PDP–Laban wing and the People's Champ Movement (PCM), dubbed as the MP3 Alliance.
 They officially nominated Pacquiao as their candidate in the 2022 Philippine presidential election.

 History

 PROMDI was founded in 1997 by Lito Osmeña, who served as governor of Cebu (1988–1992) and chief economic adviser to President Fidel V. Ramos (1993–1997), and was Ramos' unsuccessful running mate in the 1992 presidential election.
 A former officer of Lakas, Osmeña formed PROMDI for his unsuccessful presidential bid in 1998; his running mate was former South Cotabato governor Ismael Sueno.
 In the House of Representatives, PROMDI won four district seats and a party-list seat represented by Joy Augustus Young.

 In 2001, President Joseph Estrada was ousted in the Second EDSA Revolution and Vice President Gloria Macapagal Arroyo ascended to the presidency.
 PROMDI joined the pro-Arroyo People Power Coalition (PPC) alongside Lakas, Reporma, Aksyon, the Liberal Party, and PDP-Laban.
 The party won three district seats in the House.
 However, they were disqualified from the party-list election for failing to meet the criteria of representing the "marginalized and underrepresented" in accordance with the Party-list System Act (R.A.
 7941).
-In Cebu City, PROMDI's Tomas Osmeña and Mike Rama were elected mayor and vice mayor, respectively.
+In Cebu City, PROMDI's Tomas Osmeña was elected mayor and Mike Rama was vice mayor.

 The 2004 election was dominated by two major coalitions: the pro-Arroyo K4 and the opposition KNP.
 However, PROMDI opted to join Aksyon and Reporma (former Arroyo supporters) to form a third smaller coalition, the Alyansa ng Pag-asa (Alliance of Hope).
 They supported the presidential bid of Aksyon's Raul Roco.
 In 2010, Osmeña unsuccessfully ran for a Senate seat.

 In June 2021, Osmeña announced the revival of PROMDI and their plans to contest the 2022 election at national level.
 Osmeña died the following month.
 His son, Mimo, became the new party president.
 On September 18, PROMDI signed an alliance agreement with the Pacquiao–Pimentel wing of PDP-Laban and the People's Champ Movement (PCM), dubbed the MP3 alliance.
 On September 26, Senator Manny Pacquiao took his oath as member of PROMDI and was named their honorary chairperson.
 The party then nominated him as their presidential candidate for 2022.
 When Pacquiao filed his candidacy on October 1, he declared PROMDI as his party, but asserted that he was not abandoning the leadership dispute of PDP-Laban.
 Pacquiao's running mate, House Deputy Speaker Lito Atienza of Buhay party-list, also filed his candidacy under PROMDI.

+Abag PROMDI will participate in the 2025 House of Representatives elections as a party-list, with Mimo Osmeña as their first nominee.